holochain-gym/holochain-gym.github.io/docs/developers/requirements/setup.md

 Next up you have 3 options:
 - If you don't know core concepts of Holochain, you can check out the [docs section](/developers/requirements/documentation) to start reading
 - If you are new to Rust you can look [here](/developers/requirements/rust) to find out what you need to learn and where you can learn it
 - If you are ready to start the first exercise, it is a good idea to read about the [anatomy of an exercise](/developers/requirements/anatomy), so you understand the folder structure and specific files.
-After that it is a good idea to jump right in to [the first exercise](/developers/basic/entries).
+After that jump right in to [the first exercise](/developers/basic/entries).

 You can access all the exercises with the menu at the left.
 Every exercise will have some kind of interactive playground, some documentation or sample code and instructions.